shenyaojin/template-file/README.md

 - better sheet supporting
 - better figure supporting

-### "report_with_figure"
+### "report_with_figure_win"

-This version is rebuild by shenyao on arch Linux.
-There's no more annoying "\n" problems on it.(The "\n" is different in Linux and windows, and the same as OS X)
+This version is build by shenyao previously on Windows 11.

 Feature:

 - Compatible with CteX (Linux version)
 - Simple, and easy to modify
+- Used for win.
+Compile on linux will cause error for different "\n"

+### "report_with_figure_linux"

+This version is rebuild by shenyao on Arch.

+Feature:

+- Compatible with CteX (Linux version)
+- Simple, and easy to modify
+- Used for Linux.
+Compile on win will cause error for different "\n"

 ## terminal template